 Rochester Road offers a convenient local commercial node close to the Big Beaver corridor.
-Adjacent to attractive neighborhoods of primarily single family homes in a great school district; it is principally service and retail use.
-The challenge for Rochester Road is to develop an active, aesthetically pleasing, commercial corridor that will attract customers, increase taxable value, provide and grow the Troy economy, while protecting the adjacent residential neighborhoods.
+Adjacent to attractive neighborhoods of primarily single-family homes in a great school district, it is principally service and retail use.
+The challenge for Rochester Road is to develop an active, aesthetically pleasing, commercial corridor that will attract customers, increase taxable value, and grow the Troy economy, while protecting the adjacent residential neighborhoods.

-In general, Rochester Road has a split personality.
+In general, the vision for the future of Rochester Road poses some contradictions.
 In terms of traffic, commuters are trying to get through the area as fast as possible, while residents and businesses are calling for a much slower pace that will provide a safe, pedestrian friendly environment.
-The new boulevard has improved traffic; however it is only the first step in effectively addressing the pedestrian realm and access management.
-Continued public/private investment will be needed to transform the corridor.
+The new boulevard has improved traffic; however, it is only the first step to effectively addressing the pedestrian realm and access management.
+Continued public/ private investment will be needed to transform the corridor.
 In terms of development, real estate professionals reiterate that "density is key" for corridor revitalization, while residents push to maintain height restrictions.
 The area is dominated by shallow, narrow lots with limited pedestrian access and inconsistent setbacks.
-Most users agree that excessive signage and inconsistent façade design result in the perception of visual clutter.
+Most users agree that excessive signage and inconsistent facade design result in the perception of visual clutter.

-Development along the corridor has been uneven with tremendous variation in the size and scope, location of parking areas and roadway access, architecture, landscaping, lighting and signage.
+Development along the corridor has been uneven with tremendous variation in the size and scope, location of parking areas and roadway access, architecture, landscaping, lighting, and signage.
 The goal of this Plan is to provide a unifying framework built around public and private improvements that will change the function and character of the corridor over time.
-The plan identifies three complementary concepts for dealing with these issues and creating a solution that all users will welcome.
-The first concept deals with restructuring the pattern of land use and development lining the corridor, the second involves incorporating the redesign of the public right-of-way, and finally, creating a cohesive image and stronger identity for the corridor.
+The Plan identifies three complementary concepts for dealing with these issues and creating a solution that all users will welcome.
+The first concept deals with restructuring the pattern of land use and development lining the corridor, the second involves incorporating the redesign of the public right-of-way, and finally, the third creates a cohesive image and stronger identity for the corridor.